Washington State Democratic Party: Washington State Democratic Central Committee (WSDCC)

+In addition, the State Central Committee has one representative from each of Washington's 10 Congressional Districts, six at-large members, and four DNC members.
+The final two members are a representative from the Young Democrats of Washington and the President of the Washington Federation of Democratic Women.

 County party organizations

 Each of Washington's 39 counties has a county democratic central committee, which operates within that county and sends two delegates (which may not share the same gender identity) to the State Central Committee.

 Legislative district organizations

 Each of Washington's 49 legislative districts has a local Democratic party organization, which operates within that district and sends two delegates (which may not share the same gender identity) to the State Central Committee.

 Other state organizations

 Washington state has organizations such as the High School Democrats of Washington, the College Democrats of Washington, and the Young Democrats of Washington, separate from the State Central Committee.

 Current elected officials

 The following popularly-elected offices are held by Democrats:

 U.S. Senate

 Since 2001, Democrats have controlled both of Washington's seats in the Senate:

 U.S. House of Representatives

 Democrats control a majority; they hold eight of the state's ten seats in the House following the 2020 census: